ivonunes/plumekit/docs/customise/behaviour.md

 Plume is not trying to turn every website into an app.
 Its interactive layer is for small, local behaviour: disclosures, menus, filters, sliders, page transitions and progressive enhancement.

+This page works through the layers in order, from plain state bindings to full client scripts.
 When you are embedding Plume yourself, [Embedding](../embedding/index.md) explains when these features need the runtime.

 ## Choosing a layer